devictoribero/elrincondevictor/content/how-to-execute-tests-before-git-commits-using-husky.md

 ### And now what?

 Now you're ready to use them!
-Try it out by commiting something running:
+Try it out by committing something running:

 `git commit -m "Finally I'm executing tests on each commit"`